 2. AFM MetalCoat Primer

 AFM MetalCoat can be applied with an airless sprayer, brush, or roller.
-This pain is low-VOC (though not as low as Chalk Paint or ECOS below) and can be used on interior and exterior bare metal.
+This paint is low-VOC (though not as low as Chalk Paint or ECOS below) and can be used on interior and exterior bare metal.

 It can be used on galvanized steel, aluminum, and any non-ferrous metal.
 It sticks to nickel, tin, titanium, iron, zinc, brass, gold, silver, platinum, cobalt, tungsten, bismuth, cadmium, and zirconium.